 The "best" price for a product is not necessarily the price that will sell the most units.
 Nor is it always the price that will bring in the greatest wadge of notes.
-Rather, the "best" price is one that will maximize the profits of the company.
+Rather, the "best" price is one that will maximise the profits of the company.
 The "best" selling price should be cost orientated and market orientated.
 It should be high enough to cover your costs and help you make a profit.
 It should also be low enough to attract customers and build sales volume.

 Pricing Managers will attest to the fact that determining real cost is not easy: in addition to the physical factors of cost and profit, price is subject to psychological factors, some of which are out of your company’s control.
 The best you can do to have control over these psychological factors is to do a good job of branding.
 To get the branding right, companies have to know how to develop the right underlying corporate image and positioning strategies.

-In short, creating a brand image of the product that is impossible, or extremely difficult to copy is the key to having control over your pricing strategies.
+Customer perception: Considering how customers perceive the product and brand assists in adopting the most suitable pricing strategy.
+Creating a brand image of the product that is impossible, or extremely difficult to copy is the key to having control over your pricing strategies.
 If you are able to do that, you will be able to employ the most powerful and effective of all pricing strategies – What The Market Will Bear (WTMWB).

 1. What the Market Will Bear

-In markets where there is little or no competition, companies can employ a pricing strategy that optimizes profits.
+In markets where there is little or no competition, companies can employ a pricing strategy that optimises profits.
 It is often called a What The Market Will Bear (WTMWB) price.
 This strategy sets the price based on the maximum price the market will pay for the product.
 On the one hand, the company wants to realize the highest profits possible in the shortest amount of time to help recoup high start-up costs, such as research and development, production, and marketing costs.

 On the other hand it may not want its profits to be so attractive as to entice a ruthless competitor to enter the market within the time window it needs to build market share and establish a leadership position.
 This strategy typically works because those likely to buy a new product – the Innovators and Early Adopters – are not particularly price sensitive.
 If there is considerable uniqueness and desirability built into the product brand, your company can employ a WTMWB strategy.